cutelab/gastrosyntheses/brot/sourdough.md

 - Lame, sharp knife, or serrated knife

 ## INSTRUCTIONS
 1. STARTER (1-3 days before baking): Make sure your sourdough culture is active.
 If your sourdough has been in the refrigerator, take it out 2 to 3 days before you plan to bake.
-Feed it daily to make sure it's strong and very active before you make the bread.
+Feed it twice daily to make sure it's strong and very active before you make the bread.

-1. LEAVEN (~2hrs; float test every hour): Make the leaven and let it sit overnight.
-The night before you plan to make the dough, place all the leaven ingredients in a large bowl and mix thoroughly to form a thick batter.
-Cover and let stand at room temperature overnight, for about 12 hours.
+1. LEAVEN (2+hrs; float test every hour): The morning you plan to make the dough, place all the leaven ingredients in a large bowl and mix thoroughly to form a thick batter.
+Cover and let stand at room temperature.
+Float test every hour.

 1. FLOAT TEST FOR LEAVEN: Test that the leaven is ready.
 Generally, if the surface of the leaven is very bubbly, it's ready to be used.
-To double check, drop a small spoonful of the leaven in a cup of water; if the leaven floats, it's ready.
+To double check, drop a small spoonful of the leaven (sacrificial) in a cup of water; if the leaven floats, it's ready.

 1. Dissolve the salt.
 Place 50 grams (about 1/4 cup) of the water and the salt for the dough in a small bowl.
 Set aside, stirring occasionally to make sure the salt dissolves.